-In April 2009, the System entered into an Agreement (the "Agreement") with Areas USA FLTP, LLC (the "Operator") to reconstruct and operate eight service plazas along the Mainline through January 2040.
+In April 2009, the System entered into an Agreement (the "Agreement") with Areas USA FLTP, LLC (the "Operator") to reconstruct and operate eight service plazas along the Turnpike Mainline (SR91) through January 2040.
 Pursuant to the Agreement, the System retains ownership of the assets (service plazas) and the Operator is required to return the assets in their original or enhanced condition.
+SCA assets totaling \$156,274 are included in non-depreciable capital assets as of June 30, 2023 and 2022.
 The concession fees per the Agreement are based on a fixed monthly rental payment, or a percentage of revenue generated, whichever is greater.
-The Agreement meets all the criteria of GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.

-When reconstruction of a service plaza is completed by the Operator, the System records an addition to deferred inflows of resources, which is equal to the difference between the fair value of the asset and the System's obligations, and is subsequently amortized over the remaining term of the agreement.
+When reconstruction of a service plaza is completed by the Operator, the System records an addition to deferred inflows of resources, equal to the difference between the fair value of the asset and the System's obligations, which is subsequently amortized over the remaining term of the agreement.
 See Note 7 - Deferred Outflows of Resources and Deferred Inflows of Resources.

-Additionally, to account for the guaranteed minimum payment component of the Agreement, a service concession arrangement ("SCA") receivable is recorded by the System with a corresponding entry to deferred inflows of resources, which is equal to the present value of the fixed component of the guaranteed minimum payment.
+Additionally, to account for the guaranteed minimum payment component of the Agreement, the System records a service concession arrangement ("SCA") receivable with a corresponding entry to deferred inflows of resources, equal to the present value of the fixed component of the guaranteed minimum payment.